The Pre-tribulation Rapture is a False teaching...

 **12 That they all might be damned who believed not the truth, but had pleasure in unrighteousness.

-Apparently, by the time the son of perdition is revealed, it will be too late for anyone to receive the gospel.
+By the time the son of perdition is revealed, it will be too late for these unbelievers to receive the gospel.

 Jesus said, "...when the Son of man cometh, shall he find faith on the earth?"
 (Luke 18:8)